LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Letters and digits on the game screen are likely to represent actors.
 On the other hand, terrain is depicted with non-letter and non-digit characters and with zero `0`.
+Blocky solid symbols are likely to be non-passable and/or not translucent terrain.
+White, cyan and green terrain is usually inert, red is burning or trapped, blue activable or trapped, magenta searchable or activable.

-Items lying on the ground are represented similarly, though blocky solid symbols are likely to be non-passable terrain and particularly unlikely to be items.
+Items lying on the ground are represented with non-letter and non-digit characters, as well, though rarely with blocky symbols.
 In case of doubt, one of the aiming commands (`/` and keypad `/`, with default keybinding) cycles through all visible and remembered items on the level and another (`*` and keypad `*`, with default keybinding) through all foes.
 Also, pointing at a map position with `MMB` (middle mouse button) displays a short description of its contents.
 The basic terrain kinds are as follows.